 IGETC for STEM Majors is applicable only to majors in which the TMC explicitly indicates the availability of the option.
-As of March 2014 only Chemistry allows for IGETC for STEM.
+As of May 2015 only Chemistry and Biology allow for IGETC for STEM.
 A current list of ADT's that allow for use of IGETC for STEM can be found at www.c-id.net.